coveord/coveo-test-search/README.md

 - Remember to set it back to an empty value or 'beta' when you're done testing the version.

-## Setting the value for using the Netlify CLI
+## Setting the value using the Netlify CLI
 - If you don't have the [Netlify CLI](https://docs.netlify.com/cli/get-started/) installed, run:
 ```sh
 npm install netlify-cli -g